-Mahathir to be sworn in as Malaysia's seventh prime minister
+Mahathir, 92, sworn in as Malaysia's seventh prime minister

 He said he had been assured of support from a raft of parties that would give his government 135 members of parliament.

-Malaysian markets were closed and will reopen only on Monday, but overseas investors were nervous about the ouster of Najib, who has been in power for nearly a decade.
-The ringgit lost four percent in offshore trading, while an overseas Malaysian equity fund showed a 6 percent drop in share values.
+Malaysian markets were closed and will reopen only on Monday, but overseas investors were nervous about the ouster of Najib and the ringgit lost four percent in offshore trading.
+An overseas Malaysian equity fund initially showed a 6 percent drop in share values but rebounded partially on Thursday.

 “This upset ranks up there with Brexit and the Trump election,” said Aninda Mitra, a senior sovereign analyst at BNY Mellon Investment Management.
 “I believe the ringgit will come under pressure as policy continuity will come under a cloud.”